genuine-linux/genuine-dna/README.md

 ./dna build
 ```

-Once the first stage is finished you are into a chrooted environment to finally bootstrap Genuine:
+Once the first stage has finished, you will be prompted into a chrooted environment to finally bootstrap Genuine:

 ```
 ./0.chroot.sh